What is yellow and green and could save your newborn’s life?

-Not much of a punch line, I know.
+Not much of a punchline, I know.
 The sentiment is however true.

 They have completed 58 patient and clinical team transfers since the team took to the skies in December 2012.

 Their very first transfer saw the team taking a tiny 4lb 14oz Theo Mikova from Scarborough to Hull.
 Doctors soon realised that all was not right and Theo needed immediate attention, he was taken by helicopter to Hull for emergency surgery.
-Theo’s oesophagus hadn’t joined correctly with his stomach – this could have cause major complications.
+Theo’s oesophagus hadn’t joined correctly with his stomach – this could have caused major complications.

 This journey took only 15 minutes, achievable by the Agusta Grand 109S’s capability to hit 200mph.